nepttune/nepttune/README.md

 ## How to setup

-First time setup requires creating `composer.json` and manual download of necessary docker files.
+First time setup requires manual download of `composer.json` and other necessary docker files.

-1. Create script with following content in your projects directory.
+1. Create script with following content in your projects directory and run it.
 ```
 #!/usr/bin/env bash